Chapter 70

 "What do you mean, colonel," Darth Golluth snarled turning angrily to his new advisor.

-"I explain within in minute, sir.
+"I explain within in minute, My lord.
 You should give the admiral the order to get on with the search."

 Darth Golluth turned to the holographic image.